 → Here's the best weather website (even paragliders like it): windy.com.

 → It's always good to carry an extra layer of windproof clothing, waterproof outer layer, hiking boots and sunglasses.
+Here's a list of hiking essentials.

 HOTELS IN SZCZYRK